prashant-zo/tech-gadgets-review.github.io/README.md

 By leveraging the capabilities of ChatGPT, I was able to bring my vision of Tech Gadgets Review to life without writing a single line of code myself. 🚀

-Feel free to explore the website and discover the exciting world of tech gadgets!
+Feel free to explore the website and discover the exciting world of tech gadgets!!